gregorystevao19/gregorystevao19/README.md

 ###

-<p align="center">I'm a software engineer enthusiastic about technology and innovation, with a keen eye for crafting solutions.
+<p align="center">I'm a software engineer, enthusiastic about technology and innovation, with a keen eye for crafting solutions.
 My passion for technology extends beyond mere curiosity; it's a driving force behind my continuous exploration and learning in every aspect of technology.
 I'm constantly seeking new challenges to expand my skills and contribute to society.</p>

 ###